Can Constipation Cause Fever

 Can You Have a Fever with Constipation?

 When constipation becomes severe, it can lead to fecal impaction.
-This is when stool becomes so hard and dry that it becomes stuck in your intestines.
-This blockage can cause inflammation or infection, which may trigger a fever.
+This is when stool becomes so hard and dry that it gets stuck.
+This may cause inflammation, irritation, and in some cases infection, which can contribute to fever.

 Can You Get Sick from Being Too Constipated?

-• Pain and Discomfort: Severe constipation can cause significant abdominal pain, cramping, and bloating, which can make you feel sick and exhausted.
+- Pain and fatigue: Ongoing constipation can cause abdominal pain, cramping, and bloating, which can leave you feeling drained.

 Is Constipation a Symptom of Viral Fever?